Richmond, Virginia

 Next

-Milder Wednesday through Friday with afternoons in the 50s and nights in the 30s.
-Some rain is expected Thursday or Thursday night.
+Cooler with sun and clouds Tuesday through Thursday next week with afternoons averaging in the 50s and nights in the 30s.

 Later